zkry/golang-tetris/README.md

 ![A sample example of the program](docs/media/example1.png?raw=true "An example of the program running")
 ![A sample example of the program](docs/media/example2.png?raw=true "An example of the program running")

+## Running the Game
+The only dependancy that the game uses is the game library github.com/faiface/pixel.
+If you don't have it already you can run `go get github.com/faiface/pixel` to install it as well as `go get github.com/zkry/golang-tetris` to get the game.

+Once you have the files, you can run `go run *.go` to play the game.

 ## Controls

 - Left/Right arrow - Move piece